romainj-dev/back-end-architecture/docs/web/phase-3-followups.md

-# Phase 3 Follow-Up Items
+# Phase 3 Follow-Up Items (Legacy / superseded by Mesh gateway)

-The review of Phase 3 uncovered a few gaps compared to `plan.md` and the Cosmo Studio reference implementation.
-Each numbered item below describes the delta, desired end state, and suggested implementation notes so they can be addressed individually.
+Phase 3 (Connect BFF) has been superseded by the Mesh public GraphQL gateway.
+These notes are kept for reference only.
+Most items below are obviated by removing the Connect BFF path; address them only if you keep legacy routes alive during the transition.

 1. **SSR caching parity**
    - _Current_: `apps/web/app/page.tsx` prefetches TanStack Query data but